-Footnote 5.367 provides for an additional allocation to the AMS(R)S services in the band 1 610–1 626.5 MHz subject to RR No. 9.21, which requires coordination with other administrations before a registration in the MIFR can be made.
+No. 5.367 provides for an additional allocation to the AMS(R)S services in the band 1 610–1 626.5 MHz subject to No. 9.21, which requires coordination with other administrations before a registration in the MIFR can be made.
 The allocation to the AMS(R)S is on a primary basis in both directions of transmission.
 IRIDIUM, which operates in this band, has been validated to conform to the ICAO AMS(R)S SARPs.

 The fixed service is allowed to operate in the band 1 610–1 626.5 MHz under Footnotes 5.355 and 5.359.
 This use conflicts with all the satellite services in the band and is undesirable.

 The use of the band 1 610.6–1 613.8 MHz for aeronautical purposes is constrained by sharing with the radio astronomy allocation, which has primary status.
-Footnote 5.149 (WRC-07) limits airborne use of this portion of the band.
+No. 5.149 (WRC-07) limits airborne use of this portion of the band.
 In practical terms, the band is of limited use for aviation services, in particular for aviation systems and services of international standard status.

-Footnote 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.
+No. 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.

-The primary allocation to the radiodetermination service in Region 2, and in Region 1 under Footnote 5.371 and, on a secondary basis in Region 3, was made to accommodate a position-fixing service for general use, which was originally proposed for use by aviation.
+The primary allocation to the radiodetermination service in Region 2, and in Region 1 under No. 5.371 and, on a secondary basis in Region 3, was made to accommodate a position-fixing service for general use, which was originally proposed for use by aviation.
 This service is only implemented to a limited extent and has never been recognized internationally as an approved service for aviation purposes.
 Footnote 5.364 requires coordination of this service with the MSS under the terms of Resolution 46.
 This system is not being used by international civil aviation.